Regional Invitationals | International Invitationals

 • a completed and signed I.I.
 Perpetual Trophy Return Agreement for each perpetual trophy winner.

-The Corresponding Secretary shall forward the return agreements to the next International Invitational field secretary; the other information shall be forwarded upon request.
+The Corresponding Secretary shall forward the return agreements to the next International Invitational field trial secretary; the other information shall be forwarded upon request.

 Consult the ASFA Corresponding Secretary or your Regional Director for more information.